rajeshvkothari/oom/README.md

 ## Introduction(TBD)

-  This page is help us to deploy all tosca models using Docker Conatiner, ONAP OOM and also help to Verfiy models are properly deploy or not.
+  This page help us to deploy all tosca models using tosca docker conatiners(micro-services) and through ONAP OOM setup.
+This also help to verfiy tosca models are properly deploy   or not.

 ## Pre Deployment Steps
 - **DMaaP Server:**